Skip to main content

 What breaks.
 What we fix.

-ADRIUM repairs built-in Sub-Zero refrigeration: columns, drawers, and integrated units across 39 East Bay and Tri-Valley cities, including in-house sealed-system work backed by a 2-year warranty.
+ADRIUM handles Sub-Zero refrigerator repair on built-in columns, drawers, and integrated units across 39 East Bay and Tri-Valley cities, including in-house sealed-system work backed by a 2-year warranty.
 The diagnostic is $75, waived when you book the repair.
+The most common call is a Sub-Zero not cooling, on one side or throughout.
 Sub-Zero built-ins fail in patterns, and after fifteen-plus years on these units the call sheet is short.

 Sealed-system leaks on the older 600 and 700 series show up as a slow loss of cooling on one side.
 The fresh-food drifts warm while the freezer stays cold, or the other way around.
 The dual-refrigeration layout is why one side fails alone, and our Sub-Zero 600 Series repair guide walks through the models, codes, and faults.
 Diagnosis means listening for the compressor cycle, reading the suction line temperature, and pulling the lower kickplate to check the evaporator.
 We carry refrigerant gauges, micron meters, and a recovery machine on every truck because a Sub-Zero seal job done wrong is a $4,000 callback.